Usability engineering: The Usability Testing Environment (UTE)

-This tool is produced by Mind Design Systems is available freely to federal government employees.
-According to the official company website this tool consists of two tightly-integrated applications.
+This tool, produced by Mind Design Systems, is available freely to federal government employees.
+The tool consists of two tightly-integrated applications.
 The first is the UTE Manager, which helps a tester set up test scenarios (tasks) as well as survey and demographic questions.
 The UTE Manager also compiles the test results and produces customized reports and summary data, which can be used as quantitative measures of usability observations and recommendations.

 The second UTE application is the UTE Runner.
 The UTE Runner presents the test participants with the test scenarios (tasks) as well as any demographic and survey questions.
 In addition, the UTE Runner tracks the actions of the subject throughout the test including clicks, keystrokes, and scrolling.

 The UsableNet Liftmachine

 This tool is a product of UsableNet.com and implements the section 508 Usability and Accessibility guidelines as well as the W3C Web Accessibility Initiative Guidelines.

-It is important to remember that online tools are only a useful tool, and do not substitute for a complete usability engineering analysis.

-Research resources

-Some well-known practitioners in the field are Donald Norman, Jakob Nielsen, Deborah Mayhew and John M. Carroll.
-Nielsen and Carroll have both written books on the subject of usability engineering.
-Nielsen's book is aptly titled Usability Engineering, and was published in 1993.
-Carroll wrote Making Use: Scenario-Based Design of Human-Computer Interactions in 2000, and co-authored "Usability Engineering: Scenario-Based Development of Human-Computer Interaction" with Mary Beth Rossen in 2001.
-Some other field leaders are Alan Cooper, Larry Constantine and Steve Krug the author of "Don't Make Me Think!
-A Common Sense Approach to Web Usability".

-There are many books written on Usability Engineering.
-A few of the more popular recently published books are as follows: